Dick Cresswell: Early life

 Richard Cresswell was born in Franklin, near Launceston, Tasmania, on 27 July 1920.
-He was the only child of English immigrants George Cresswell, an engineer, and his wife Constance (née de Havilland).
+He was the only child of English immigrants George Cresswell, an engineer, and his wife Constance de Havilland, of the de Havilland Aircraft family.
 His father died when Dick was three-and-a-half, and he later moved to Sydney with his mother.
 For three years he lived with another family in Balgowlah, and commenced his schooling at Manly West.
 He again lived with his mother in Potts Point between 1931 and 1938, continuing his education at Double Bay and Randwick.
 After leaving Randwick High School in 1935, he began technical studies at Ultimo as part of an electrical apprenticeship with Westinghouse.

 Fired partly by his mother's stories of joy flights in pre-war Britain, and a desire to become a flying boat captain for Imperial Airways, Cresswell applied to join the Royal Air Force (RAF) in September 1937.
 Receiving no answer from the RAF, he applied for the Royal Australian Air Force (RAAF), and was accepted.
 He entered No. 1 Flying Training School at Point Cook, Victoria, as an air cadet in July 1938.
 Over the next twelve months he learnt to fly in Avro Cadet, de Havilland Gipsy Moth and Westland Wapiti trainers, and graduated as a pilot officer.
 His first posting was to No. 3 (Army Cooperation) Squadron at Richmond, New South Wales, where he began flying Hawker Demon fighters in July 1939.
 Cresswell recalled a mix of excitement and panic within the squadron when World War II broke out two months later: "The second night we all slept on the hangar floor next to our aircraft.
 Imagine it: there was war over in Europe and here we were at action stations!"